wavesoft/jbb/README.md

 :warning: This format is Architecture-Dependant: This means if you are compiling a binary bundle in little-endian machine it will *only* work on little-endian machines! _(We are not using `DataView`, but rather raw TypedArrays for performance purposes)._

-:warning: This project is still in development.
-Some protocol features might be buggy or might change in the future without prior notice.
-Also the build time in some cases might be very slow.

 Curious to see some tests?
 [Timing Example](https://cdn.rawgit.com/wavesoft/jbb-tests/7d71eb26378860d4059097f3ee6d41fb0940299b/jbb_test_timing.html) - [Example 1](http://cdn.rawgit.com/wavesoft/jbb-tests/7d71eb26378860d4059097f3ee6d41fb0940299b/jbb_test_loader_1.html) - [Example 2](http://cdn.rawgit.com/wavesoft/jbb-tests/7d71eb26378860d4059097f3ee6d41fb0940299b/jbb_test_loader_2.html)

 Or you can read the [Using JBB with THREE.js](https://github.com/wavesoft/jbb/blob/master/doc/Tutorial%201%20-%20THREEjs/Using%20with%20THREEjs.md) tutoral.